base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/contract-verification-sbs.md

 By the end of this lesson you should be able to:

-- Verify a contract on the Base Goerli testnet and interact with it in Etherscan
+- Verify a contract on the Base Sepolia testnet and interact with it in Etherscan

 ---